CanAm

 • Changes in behavior, including being secretive about friends and activities

-When families call us for help, it’s not just to inquire about the drug or alcohol abuse of their loved ones.
-They’re also concerned about their own behavior and the harm they’re inflicting on themselves and others.
+When families call us for help, we are here to start the process of finding recovery solutions.
+Families tend to be concerned about their own behavior and the harm they’re inflicting on themselves and continuing with trying to manage and unmanageable situation.

 Scroll to Top